philzook58/philzook58.github.io/_posts/2025-04-08-knuckle_C_pcode.md

 # Ghidra PCode

 I'm kind of bullish on Ghidra PCode as an underutilized source of assembly semantics.
 Ghidra <https://ghidra-sre.org/> is a reverse engineering tool made by the NSA with about 25 years of work in it.
 It probably isn't going anywhere.
 In the right circles it's a huge brand name, but in the compiler / PL circles not so much, which I find an interesting example of siloing.
-I think it is a possible pragmatic alternative to Sail, ASLp, LLVM for some purposes.
+I think it is a possible pragmatic alternative to Sail <https://github.com/rems-project/sail> , ASLp <https://github.com/ailrst/aslp> , LLVM for some purposes.

-The underlying semantics of ghidra is written in a DSL called SLEIGH. <https://spinsel.dev/assets/2020-06-17-ghidra-brainfuck-processor-1/ghidra_docs/language_spec/html/sleigh.html> "This piece of SLEIGH was originally a separate language, the Semantic Syntax Language (SSL), very loosely based on concepts and a language of the same name developed by Cristina Cifuentes, Mike Van Emmerik and Norman Ramsey, for the University of Queensland Binary Translator (UQBT) project."
+The underlying semantics of ghidra is written in a DSL called SLEIGH. <https://spinsel.dev/assets/2020-06-17-ghidra-brainfuck-processor-1/ghidra_docs/language_spec/html/sleigh.html> .
+It's interesting to note that SLEIGH does have PL pedigree "This piece of SLEIGH was originally a separate language, the Semantic Syntax Language (SSL), very loosely based on concepts and a language of the same name developed by Cristina Cifuentes, Mike Van Emmerik and Norman Ramsey, for the University of Queensland Binary Translator (UQBT) project."
 <https://github.com/rbran/sleigh-rs>

 PCode is the intermediate representation.
 Pcode is a simple assembly like language of about 30 operations.
 Itt has arithmetic, stores, loads, conditions and branches mostly.
 The state of a pcode execution is a program counter and memory.
 Memory is made of different spaces, each of which is indexable bytes.
 Registers, actual ram, unique temporary vars, and constants are all different memory spaces which are used uniformaly.
 Varnodes are the combination of a space index, offsert, and size.